bitsofcotton/ddpmopt/README.md

 2024/04/10 we count the function entropy enough beat with in/output on [pq]redg.
 2024/04/12 update readme.
 2024/04/14 take a median after predv before revertProgramInvariant.
+2024/04/15 update readme, it is the specification of this some output to be broken.